rwandaPinocle/Blog/content/art-is-a-science.md

 We pick a phenomenon, measure it, and use those measurements to inform and falsify theories.

 In the physical world, we can measure things directly with experiments and sophisticated instrumentation.
+Telescopes let us measure the stars.
+Microscopes let us measure the things beneath our feet.

 Psychology has a problem though, we cannot directly measure the human mind.
 The *brain*, yes, but the mind is different.